LilaRamani/trail_buddies/README.txt

 # Comments by Ming
 * Very good list of data that you will be collecting
 * Very good breaking down important and additional features
+* What other APIs will you be using?